Sweet Potato Gnocchi with Turkey Meatballs

 Cilantro Lime Shrimp Bowls

 Cilantro Lime Shrimp Bowls are bursting with vibrant color and flavor!
-Rice bowls are turning up on restaurant menus everywhere, and many are gluten free.
-I’ve been wanting to make something like this at home and today was my first attempt.
-The ingredients are simple but flavorful.
-A light and refreshing meal, perfect for summer evenings!
+The ingredients are simple but delicious.
+A light and refreshing meal, perfect for summer evenings or when you don’t want to feel stuffed!

 This post contains affiliate links.